Yoav666s/dnd-wiki/collections/_items/tome-of-fey-secrets.md

 | 8th   | [[!Dominate Thoughts]] |
 | 9th   | [[!Delirium]] |

+**Curse.** This tome is cursed.
+Attuning to it curses you until you are targeted by a [[Remove Curse]] spell or similar magic.
+While cursed, you have vulnerability to psychic damage.

 Whenever a creature successfully succeeds an Intelligence, Wisdom, or Charisma saving throw against a spell you cast, make a Wisdom saving throw against your own spell save DC.
-On failure, you take 1d4 psychic damage and roll a d12 to determine the side effects from the Delirium Table:
+On failure, you take 1d4 psychic damage and roll a d12 to determine the side effects from the Side Effects Table:

 | d12 | Side Effect |
 | :-: | :---------- |